 We will continue to update our website with the most up to date information from the Fair Work Ombudsman.
 Below are some helpful links and please do not hesitate to contact us with any concerns regarding your rights.

 Shakenovsky & Associates provides up to date advice on the ever-changing policies and procedures in relation to the employment issues arising from the COVID-19 Pandemic.
+Contacts us directly with any questions or concerns about your personal situation regarding Covid-19.

 Advising on standing down of employees, reducing employees’ hours and termination of employment.